1j01/guitar/README.md

     - Allow configuring the effects chain
       (at least toggle distortion on/off)

-* Highlight notes being played in the tablature editor, and maybe postpone updating the playback position highlight until keyup
+* Make the tablature editor scroll with the playback position

 * Stretch guitar up to the point of a realistic scale and then center it